Extreme-mass ratio inspirals in Schwarzschild - de Sitter spacetime I: Weak-field orbits: Adiabatic orbital evolution

 \subsection{Evolution of circular orbits}

 Earlier work \cite{peters1964gravitational,hoque2019quadrupolar} has shown that the circular limit of the orbital equations (\eqref{eq:pdotsds} and \eqref{eq:edotsds}) is regular at the $e\rightarrow0$ limit, implying that circular orbits will remain circular due to the vanishing of $\dot{e}$.
-However, the circular limit of the eccentricity evolution equation (equation \eqref{eq:edotsds}) is ill-defined, as the terms contributed by the cosmological constant do not eliminate the $e^{-1}$ divergence present in equation \eqref{eq:edotsdsflux}.
-Therefore, we must develop an independent method to analyze how circular orbits will evolve under release of gravitational fluxes.
+However, the circular limit of the eccentricity evolution equation (Eq. \eqref{eq:edotsds}) is ill-defined, as the terms contributed by the SdS parameter do not eliminate the $e^{-1}$ divergence present in Eq. \eqref{eq:edotsdsflux}.
+Therefore, we must develop an independent method to analyze how circular orbits will evolve under the release of gravitational fluxes.

-One approach to understanding how circular orbits evolve is to shift the analysis to $(E,L)$ space (visualized in Fig. \ref{fig:constant-El-in-pe}) and examine how the fluxes $(\dot{E},\dot{L})$ influence the space of circular orbits, represented by the $e=0$ curve.
+One approach to understanding how circular orbits evolve is to shift the analysis to $(E,L)$ space (visualized in Fig. \ref{fig:constant-El-in-pe}a) and examine how the fluxes $(\dot{E},\dot{L})$ influence the space of circular orbits, represented by the $e=0$ curve.
 The tangents, $dE/dL$, lying in the $e=0$ curve correspond to the rates of energy and angular momentum change that will make an initially circular orbit circular.
 If the tangents stay close and trace the $e=0$ curve, this would indicate that the fluxes of energy and angular momentum necessarily maintain the circularity of the orbit.
 However, if the tangents deviate away from the $e=0$ curve, it would suggest that circular orbits will lose its circularity due to the fluxes.
-For the Peters-Mathews fluxes, this can be easily demonstrated by first taking the $\lambda=0$ limit, followed by the $e=0$ limit of the fluxes (equations \eqref{eq:Edot} and \eqref{eq:Ldot}), ,\,e=0 In the conservative case, the energy and angular momentum in terms of $(p,e)$ (equations \eqref{eq:largepE} and \eqref{eq:largepL}), yield the ratio of energy and angular momentum as
+For the Peters-Mathews fluxes, this can be easily demonstrated by first taking the $\lambda=0$ limit, followed by the $e=0$ limit of the fluxes (Eqs. \eqref{eq:Edot} and \eqref{eq:Ldot}),

+In the conservative case, the energy and angular momentum in terms of $(p,e)$ (Eqs. \eqref{eq:largepL} and \eqref{eq:largepE}), yield the ratio of energy and angular momentum as

-The flux ratio (equation \eqref{eq:circfluxpm}) match the rates at which a circular orbit remains circular (equation \eqref{eq:circratepm}), indicating that under the Peters-Mathews fluxes, circular orbits will indeed remain circular until plunge.
+The flux ratio (Eq. \eqref{eq:circfluxpm}) match the rates at which a circular orbit remains circular (Eq. \eqref{eq:circratepm}), indicating that under the Peters-Mathews fluxes, circular orbits will indeed remain circular until plunge.

-Repeating the analysis with the inclusion of the cosmological constant $\lambda$, we see that the flux ratio take the form:
+Repeating the analysis with the inclusion of the SdS parameter $\lambda$, we see that the flux ratio take the form: